ox-harris/ox-harris/README.md

 ## 🔭 An Experimentalist

-> A Curiosity Rover who's ever failing, winning, and learning in public, but actively building tools for a web-native future! 😎<br />
+> A Curiosity Rover who's ever failing, winning, and learning in public, but actually (and seriously) building tools for a web-native future! 😎<br />
-> Explore a few: the **simple, basic** answer to the concept of `state`, `reactivity`, `data binding`, `routing`, `rendering`, the `component` architecture, the `SPA/MPA/MPA+SPA` architecture, etc.
+> Here's that selection that nails the concept of `state`, `reactivity`, `data binding`, `routing`, `rendering`, the `component` architecture, the `SPA/MPA/MPA+SPA` architecture, etc.

-- **[Webflo](https://github.com/webqit/webflo)**: The universal framework for building *no-JS/low-JS* web sites and apps.
 - **[JavaScript Graph Functions](https://github.com/webqit/subscript)**: Your most-basic answer to fine-grained reactivity.
 (Introducing Imperative Reactive Programming (IRP) in JavaScript.)
+- **[The Observer API](https://github.com/webqit/observer)**: The JavaScript object observability API.
 - **[OOHTML](https://github.com/webqit/oohtml)**: The DOM API suite for a more modular and reusable HTML. ((Re)Introducing HTML Imports and more.)
-- **[The Observer API](https://github.com/webqit/observer)**: The JavaScript object observability API.
+- **[Webflo](https://github.com/webqit/webflo)**: The universal framework for building *no-JS/low-JS* web sites and apps.
+(One epic piece that puts all of the above together.)
 - *and [much more](https://github.com/webqit)*.

-> It's wild that *it works*!
-(Considering the complexity around these subjects.)<br />
+> Holy!
+It works!
+And that's a big deal, considering the complexity and toolchains around these subjects out there in the wild where I come from!<br />
 > Be an early contributor: PRs and Issues are welcome!
-Also, every star 🌟 counts!
+Also, a star 🌟 would mean a lot!

 <details>
-<summary>...and here's a story</summary>
+<summary>...how about a short story?</summary>

 > You'd be right to think that I'm a go-getter, and there's a chance I've succeeded once!
 Maybe twice!
 Maybe not in JavaScript!
-But there've been the hundreds of artworks, electronic toys and hand-wired circuit boards I made from early childhood until the computer era came in 2012 - yeah, for me!
+But there've been the hundreds of artworks, electronic toys and hand-wired circuit boards I made from early childhood until the computer age arrived in late 2012 - yeah, for me!
+I built things at the speed of thought!
 (Honourable mentions to the self-driving car and the 10-passenger plane that both never saw the light of day!)

 > Coming to web development wasn't without the same flare!
 You can often find me modeling problems, investigating solutions and challenging poor takes!
-I'm often monkeying with the DOM and browser APIs, and hopping into that compiler to find the missing pieces in HTML, CSS, and JavaScript than accept a framework that'll charge me an arm and a leg!
+I'm often choosing to monkey with the DOM and browser APIs, and to jump right into that compiler to find the missing pieces in native HTML, CSS, and JavaScript than accept a framework that'll charge me an arm and a leg!
 It's pissing when you fail and have to restart!
 But who says no to fun?

+> Futhermore, I'm not sure you're thinking about it, but what if the most of modern frontend complexity has been self-imposed all along?
+That would be a rude awakening!
+But me unfold this as a moving story through tweets and articles!

 </details>